brevzin/cpp_proposals/3294_code_injection/code-injection.md

 * `\id($string$, $string-or-int$@~opt~@...)`
 * `\tokens($expression$)`

-The implementation model for this is that we collect the tokens within a `^{ ... }` literal, but every time we run into an interpolator, we parse and evaluate the expression within and replace it with the value as described below:
+The implementation model for this is that we collect the tokens within a `^{ ... }` literal, but every time we run into an interpolator, we parse the expressions within.
+When the token sequence is evaluated (always a compile-time operation since it produces a `std::meta::info` value), the expressions are evaluated and the corresponding interpolators are replaced as follows:

 * `\id(e)` for `e` being string-like is replaced with that string as a new `$identifier$`. `\id(e...)` can concatenate multiple string-like or integral values into a single `$identifier$` (the first argument must be string-like).
 * `\(e)` is replaced by a pseudo-literal token holding the value of `e`.
 The parentheses are mandatory.
-* `\tokens(e)` is effectively token concatenation.
+* `\tokens(e)` is replaced by the — possibly empty — tokens `e` (`e` must be a reflection of an evaluation token sequence).

 The value and `id` interpolators need to be distinct because a given string could be intended to be injected as a _string_, like `"var"`, or as an _identifier_, like `var`.
 There's no way to determine which one is intended, so they have to be spelled differently.

-We initially considered `+` for token concatentation, but we need token sequence interpolation anyway.
+We initially considered `+` for token concatenation, but we need token sequence interpolation anyway.
 Consider wanting to build up the token sequence `T{a, b, c}` where `a, b, c` is the contents of another token sequence.
 With interpolation, that is straightforward:

 ::: std
 ```cpp